nasa/cumulus/tasks/post-to-cmr/README.md

 It will use the information contained in a metadata file on S3 and post that information to the CMR service.
 The S3 metadata file can be either `ECHO10 xml` metadata with extension `.cmr.xml` or `UMM-G JSON` with extension `.cmr.json`.

-## What metadata fields will cumulus update and manage?
+## Metadata fields updated/managed by Cumulus

 The `move-granules` task and the `(api)granules.move` function will both update the metadata files on S3.
 For UMM-G JSON metadata, `RelatedUrls` are updated, while ECHO10 XML metadata will maintain the metadata in `OnlineAccessURLs`.